 We are always looking for new team members!

-There are many ways you can lend a hand in helping our dogs.
+There are many ways you can lend a hand with helping our dogs.
 We would love to have you join us.
 Following is a list of roles our volunteers fill, but feel free to suggest something along the lines of your own interests if you don’t see it here:

 Dog Walkers: Our dog walkers participate in exercising, training, and providing kennel enrichment and love to dogs throughout the week and on weekends.
 Want to help your community’s dogs in need and get some exercise at the same time?
 Enjoy being a hero to some truly awesome dogs?
 Then dog walking is the job for you.